Anton Raphael Mengs: Career

 Mengs had a well-known rivalry with the contemporary Italian painter Pompeo Batoni.
 He was also a friend of Giacomo Casanova.
 Casanova provides accounts of his personality and contemporary reputation through anecdotes in his Histoire de ma vie.
 Among his pupils in Italy were Anton von Maron (Antonio Maron; (Vienna, 1731- Naples, 1761).
 His pupils in Spain included Agustín Esteve, Francisco Bayeu and Mariano Salvador Maella.

 Besides numerous paintings in Madrid, the Ascension and St Joseph at Dresden, Perseus and Andromeda at Saint Petersburg, and the ceiling of the Villa Albani are among his chief works.
 A Noli me tangere was commissioned as an altar-piece by All Souls College, Oxford, and is now held in the National Gallery, London.
 Another altar-piece was installed in Magdalen College, Oxford.

 Theoretical writings

 Mengs wrote about art in Spanish, Italian, and German.
 His friendship with Winckelmann notwithstanding, Mengs was little influenced by Winckelmann's ideas; the basis of his extensive writings on art is to be found in the traditional theories that go back to Bellori.
 He reveals an eclectic theory of art that sees perfection as attainable through a well-balanced fusion of diverse excellences: Greek design combined with the expression of Raphael, the chiaroscuro of Correggio, and the colour of Titian.

+All his theories and opinions (as well as biography) are in his 646 paged works, which were translated into English.